Updated June 18, 2020

 Managing Arthritis In Older Geese

 Arthritis is one of the most common health concerns in older animals, especially geese due to their larger size.
 A goose might develop arthritis or joint inflammation in either or both of their legs or feet.
 Untreated, this could eventually manifest as debilitating chronic pain.
 You might have to treat an older goose with regular anti-inflammatory treatments or goose-approved NSAID pain relievers such as Meloxicam or Carprofen (never use a combination of NSAIDs).
 In more advanced cases, the addition of Gabapentin and/ or Tramadol can be beneficial.
 Some sanctuaries recommend using a Chondroprotective agent such as Adequan to help repair joint cartilage and soothe inflammation.
-Sanctuaries have also seen some success treating arthritis pains with more natural remedies such as Botswella (also known as Indian Frankincense) to successfully lower inflammation, as well as acupuncture, cayenne, turmeric, and anecdotally, CBD oil in conjunction with medication.
+Sanctuaries have also seen some success treating arthritis pains with more natural remedies such as Botswella (also known as Indian Frankincense) to successfully lower inflammation, as well as acupuncture, cayenne, turmeric, and anecdotally, A non-hallucinogenic substance from the hemp plant.
+Some claim that it can help manage pain and certain health conditions in animals, though there is little research in this field.
+Because CBD is not highly regulated, it can be difficult to ascertain exactly how pure any CBD oil or supplement may actually be.
+Some suggest that CBD oil, if ingested by ruminants, can cause harm to rumens. oil in conjunction with medication.
 Make extra sure that their environment is as arthritis-friendly as can be, minimizing steep grades and areas that force them to step up or over something (or installing elderly goose-appropriate ramps) and eliminate long walks to food or water if possible!
 Make sure to talk to your veterinarian to assess the individual and create a treatment plan for arthritis.

 If a goose is in too much pain to move due to severe arthritis or injury in their leg, consider making them a soft fabric sling hammock with holes for their legs or fashioning or buying a cart or therapy chair to help them stand and to prevent them from developing pressure sores.
 They’ll be much more comfortable and safe that way- just be sure they have their food and water easily accessible, and be sure to closely monitor them to make sure they remain comfortable and safely positioned in the device.
 If the individual finds comfort in swimming, find ways to offer these opportunities as much as possible.